Zainudin Amali: Political Career and DPR

-As a Golkar cadre, he is quite successful and were successfully elected as congressman representing three different electoral regions, Gorontalo (2004-2009), East Java VI (Kediri, Blitar, Tulungagung, Kediri City, and Blitar City) (2014-2019), and East Java XI (Bangkalan, Sampang, Pamekasan, and Sumenep) (2019-2024).
-When he elected from East Java XI region, he briefly become Leader of Golkar Faction in People's Representative Council (DPR) for only one month, before recruited by Joko Widodo as the Minister of Youth and Sports in his second administration.
+As a Golkar cadre, he was elected as congressman representing three electoral regions, Gorontalo (2004–2009), East Java VI (Kediri, Blitar, Tulungagung, Kediri City, and Blitar City) (2014–2019), and East Java XI (Bangkalan, Sampang, Pamekasan, and Sumenep) (2019–2024).
+When he elected from East Java XI region, he briefly become Leader of the Golkar Faction in the People's Representative Council (DPR) for only one month, before being recruited by Joko Widodo as the Minister of Youth and Sports in his second administration.

+The intention to hold the National Conference (Munas) of the Executive Board of the Indonesian Archery Association (PB Perpani) on 19 December 2022, in Jakarta was appreciated and welcomed by Zainudin, Minister of Youth and Sports.
+According to Illiza Sa'aduddin Djamal, she informed him about the initiatives and successes she had carried out while serving as manager.

 Tenure as Minister and Appointment as Professor

 As minister, he promoted the advance of sport development and sport policies, which were largely undeveloped prior his tenure.
 For his works in developing sport policies in Indonesia and promoting the rapid advancement of Indonesian sports during his tenure, State University of Semarang awarded him honorary professorship in 2022.

-Personal Life
+Personal life

 He is married to Nadiah Alhamid, an Arab-Indonesian, and the couple has one child named Safira.

 He is affiliated with Nahdlatul Ulama.